Volkswagen LT: Campervan versions

 A touring camper in its various bodywork and fitting options was also produced.
 The vehicle's width allowed the possibility of beds arranged crosswise.
 Various Volkswagen-endorsed Westfalia campervan models were available for the LT, including the Sven Hedin, and a later model, Florida.
 The LT was also used by Karmann who produced over 3,000 Karmann LT Distance Wide coachbuilt motorhomes.

 Truck cabs

 The "G Series" light truck was a joint venture between Volkswagen and MAN AG, with gross vehicle weights of between six and ten tons.
 It was built from 1979 until 1993.

 Volkswagen's Brazilian plant at Resende has been constructing trucks with weights of between 7 and 35 tons.
-Even after the launch of the new Volkswagen Constellation in 2006, Volkswagen Commercial Vehicles has continued to manufacture vehicles incorporating cabs based on the first generation of the LT.
-The Volkswagen Titan has succeeded in winning the European Cup in the Super Truck Race.
-Its cab is similarly based on the first generation of the LT's cab.
+Even after the launch of the new Volkswagen Constellation in 2006, Volkswagen Commercial Vehicles has continued to manufacture vehicles incorporating cabs based on the first generation of the LT, such as the Worker and Delivery trucks.